Donate Books

 • For a list of prison librarians accepting books, contact btopdc(at)gmail.com with "Prison Library List" in the subject line.

 We reserve the right to give away or trade any books that might not be needed by prisoners.
-If you have books to donate that you are certain we cannot use, go to Turning the Page's "Donate" page and scroll down to "Book Donations" to find out how to donate to Turning the Page's book sales.
-Another option is to donate your books to a local library that holds book sales.
+If you have books to donate that you are certain we cannot use, please consider donating to Turning the Page or a local library that holds book sales.